 1. Front Building

-Running parallel to the Moskva river, the front building hosts the Second Square — a large space to gather.
+Running parallel to the Moskva river, the front building hosts The Square — a large space to gather.
 This area is designed for visitors to meet, learn about GES-2 programs and continue through to visit the activities held in GES-2.
-A small library will be located on the balcony overlooking the Square.

 2. Right Risalit